Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Abstract

 \section{Abstract}

-Implicit graph neural networks (GNNs) have emerged as a potential approach to enable GNNs to capture long-range dependencies effectively.
-However, poorly designed implicit GNN layers can experience over-smoothing or may have limited adaptability to learn data geometry, potentially hindering their performance in graph learning problems.
-To address these issues, we introduce a geometric framework to design implicit graph diffusion layers based on a parameterized graph Laplacian operator.
-Our framework allows learning the geometry of vertex and edge spaces, as well as the graph gradient operator from data.
-We further show how implicit GNN layers can be viewed as the fixed-point solution of a Dirichlet energy minimization problem and give conditions under which it may suffer from over-smoothing.
-To overcome the over-smoothing problem, we design our implicit graph diffusion layer as the solution of a Dirichlet energy minimization problem with constraints on vertex features, enabling it to trade off smoothing with the preservation of node feature information.
-With an appropriate hyperparameter set to be larger than the largest eigenvalue of the parameterized graph Laplacian, our framework guarantees a unique equilibrium and quick convergence.
-Our models demonstrate better performance than leading implicit and explicit GNNs on benchmark datasets for node and graph classification tasks, with substantial accuracy improvements observed for some datasets.
+Implicit Graph Neural Networks (GNNs) have achieved significant success in addressing graph learning problems recently.
+However, poorly designed implicit GNN layers may have limited adaptability to learn graph metrics, experience over-smoothing issues, or exhibit suboptimal convergence and generalization properties, potentially hindering their practical performance.
+To tackle these issues, we introduce a geometric framework for designing implicit graph diffusion layers based on a parameterized graph Laplacian operator.
+Our framework allows learning the metrics of vertex and edge spaces, as well as the graph diffusion strength from data.
+We show how implicit GNN layers can be viewed as the fixed-point equation of a Dirichlet energy minimization problem and give conditions under which it may suffer from over-smoothing during training (OST) and inference (OSI).
+We further propose a new implicit GNN model to avoid OST and OSI.
+We establish that with an appropriately chosen hyperparameter greater than the largest eigenvalue of the parameterized graph Laplacian, DIGNN guarantees a unique equilibrium, quick convergence, and strong generalization bounds.
+Our models demonstrate better performance than most implicit and explicit GNN baselines on benchmark datasets for both node and graph classification tasks.
+Code available at \url{https://github.com/guoji-fu/DIGNN}.